 Who can get EI benefits?

-You may be able to get regular EI benefits if:
+You may be able to get EI regular benefits if:

 - it was not your fault that you lost your job, and

-- you are looking for work.
+- you’re looking for work.

-To decide if you can get benefits, Service Canada looks at the number of hours you worked during your qualifying period.
+To decide if you can get benefits, Service Canada looks at the number of insurable hours you worked during your qualifying period.

 Qualifying period